-VisibleThread for Docs 2.13 uses a new storage architecture for storing documents and analysis.
-Upgrading your VisibleThread Docs environment to version 2.13 requires migrating all your data to a new storage architecture.
+VisibleThread for Docs 2.13 uses a new internal storage architecture for storing documents and analysis.
+Upgrading your VisibleThread Docs environment to version 2.13 will migrate all your data.
 VisibleThread recommend you keep regular back ups of your environment.
 As a precaution the upgrade procedure will back up your current VisibleThread data, however you should also backup your VM using either snapshots or some other Virtual Machine backup tools (e.g. Veeam) before performing this upgrade.

 In order to upgrade your environment to VisibleThread 2.13 your current deployment must meet the following criteria, the upgrade process will check for each of these before upgrading the server:

 - You must be currently on VisibleThread Docs 2.12

 - Your VisibleThread server must be running Ubuntu 12.04, to verify this you can type 'lsb_release -a' at the server command line.

 - Your VisibleThread server must have enough free disk space to complete the data migration process.
 The amount of disk space required depends on the number and size of documents you have on your VisibleThread Server.
 The upgrade process will run check to ensure you have enough free space to continue.

 How to upgrade your server to VisibleThread 2.13

 The VisibleThread 2.13 upgrade is shipped as a compressed tar file.
 Download details for the upgrade are emailed to all VisibleThread customers as soon as the upgrade becomes available.
 If you are missing details of where to retrieve an upgrade please contact our support team.

 When you have downloaded your upgrade file, it needs to be added to the '/home/visiblethread/VisibleThreadTools/upgrade' folder on the VisibleThread Virtual Appliance.